Specialising in Concrete Pumping for Commercial, Industrial, High Rise, Resources and Infrastructure

 - Cautionary note: Concrete is pumped at high pressure, therefore, all personnel should be made aware of the risks and dangers associated with end hose usage.

-- When the concrete agitator has discharged its load, the agitator chutes will be cleaned before the agitator leaves.
+- When the truck mixer has discharged its load, the mixer chutes will be cleaned before the mixer leaves.
 The chutes should not be washed into the hopper as this could cause a blockage and affect the quality of the concrete.

-- The next concrete agitator will then arrive, back on to the pump and discharge its load.
+- The next mixer will then arrive, back on to the pump and discharge its load.

 - At the end of the pour, the pump operator will clean all the concrete from the pump and pipeline.
 This operation will take approximately one hour, more if the job involves a long pipeline.

 - The pump operator will then put the boom back into its travel position and load all the ancillary equipment onto the pump truck.